circleci/circleci-docs/jekyll/_ccie/overview.md

 * TOC
 {:toc}

 CircleCI is a modern continuous integration and continuous delivery (CI/CD) platform.
-The CircleCI Enterprise solution is installable inside your private cloud or data center and is free to try for two weeks.
+The CircleCI Enterprise solution is installable inside your private cloud or data center and is free to try for a limited time.
 CircleCI automates build, test, and deployment of software.

 ## Basic Features

-After a software repository in GitHub Enterprise is added as a project to the CircleCI Enterprise application, every new commit triggers a build and notification of success or failure through webhooks with integrations for Slack, HipChat, Campfire, Flowdock, or IRC notifications.
+After a software repository in GitHub or GitHub Enterprise is added as a project to the CircleCI Enterprise application, every new commit triggers a build and notification of success or failure through webhooks with integrations for Slack, HipChat, Campfire, Flowdock, or IRC notifications.
 Code coverage results are available from the details page for any project for which a reporting library is added.

 CircleCI may also be configured to deploy code to various environments, including the following: